Alex's Major Home Improvement Thread

 a metal junction box

-Now that's something I don't understand, metal junction boxes, those are not allowed here in homes.
+Now that's something I can't wrap my head around, metal junction boxes, those are not allowed here in homes.
 Why make it conductive metal if it just as easily can be made out of insulating plastic?

 Back